Backdoor Learning Curves: Explaining Backdoor Poisoning Beyond Influence Functions

-While this measure works well on convex learners, its roots in influence functions prevent a direct application on neural networks.
-As pointed out in~\cite{basu2020influence} the analytical gradient in Eq.~\ref{eq:backdoor_slope} at $\beta = 0$ is unstable for DNNs.
-To overcome this deficiency we estimate it with finite difference approximation, obtaining:
+While this measure works well on convex learners, its roots in influence functions prevent a direct application on deep neural networks.
+As pointed out in~\cite{basu2020influence} the analytical gradient in Eq.~\ref{eq:backdoor_slope} at $\beta = 0$ is unstable for deep neural networks.
+To overcome this deficiency, we estimate it with finite difference approximation, obtaining:

 We report the the results for Resnet18 and Resnet50 in Table~\ref{tab:nn-slope} where we used $h = \{0.01, 0.1, 0.2, 1\}$.
 For each combination of poisoning percentage and number of epochs, we report the estimate of the backdoor learning slope when choosing different $h$ values.
 The closer $h$ is to $0$, the closer to $1$ is the backdoor slope of the neural network.
 This result is consistent with Figure~\ref{fig:backdoor_learning_curves_resnet}, where the backdoor learning curves drop similarly fast, suggesting a high vulnerability of the model in the presence of backdoor samples.
 A subtle difference is that when increasing $h$, there is more evidence for higher vulnerability of neural networks trained with more epochs or when increasing the percentage of poisoning points.